-Moniack Mhor Writers’ Centre is inviting established writers to apply for the Jessie Kesson Fellowship in 2021.
-This award was established in 2009 by Moniack Mhor to honour Jessie Kesson’s inspirational life and work.
+This annual award was founded in 2009 by Moniack Mhor to honour Jessie Kesson’s inspirational life and work.

-- Live on-site in the cottage at Moniack Mhor from Sunday 14th March to Sunday 4th April, 2021.
+- Live on-site in the cottage at Moniack Mhor from Monday 24th July – Saturday 19th August 2023.

-- Have the opportunity to deliver three or four creative writing workshops based on or inspired by Jessie Kesson’s life and work in local schools, libraries, or community centres.
-(NB these may be moved to a digital platform depending on Covid-19 restrictions).
+- Have the opportunity to deliver two creative writing workshops based on or inspired by Jessie Kesson’s life and work, with young writers, local youth groups, libraries, or community centres.

-- Take a role in hosting a public evening event in the form of a reading or lecture.
-(NB this may be moved to a digital platform depending on Covid-19 restrictions).
+- Take part in a public evening event in the form of a reading or lecture.

 - Have the option to contribute one piece of work to Moniack Mhor at the end of the residency.